 Some of the most common developmental disorders that we see today include:

 ADHD is one of the most common developmental disorders.
 Is it diagnosed normally early on in childhood and often can last into adulthood?
 Children who are diagnosed with ADHD may have issues paying attention, controlling impulsive behaviors, or be overly active.

-Learning disabilities are considered genetic and/or are found by neurobiological factors that can alter brain functioning in a manner which affects one or more of the cognitive processes related to individual learning.
+Learning disabilities are considered genetic and/or are found by neurobiological factors that can alter brain functioning in a manner that affects one or more of the cognitive processes related to individual learning.

-Involves issues with general mental abilities that can affect the functioning in two areas: intellectual functions which is how you learn; problem solving and offer judgement and adaptive functioning which involves your daily activities with communication and independent living.
+Involves issues with general mental abilities that can affect functioning in two areas: intellectual functions which is how you learn; problem-solving and offering judgment and adaptive functioning which involves your daily activities with communication and independent living.

 Cerebral palsy affects a person’s ability to move and maintain their balance and posture.

 Autism is related to the brain’s development which can impact how a person may perceive and socialize with others, it can also cause problems with social interaction and communication between them and others.

 Seizures happen when a burst of uncontrolled electrical activity between the brain cells ends up causing temporary abnormalities in muscle tone or movements, behaviors, sensations, or state of awareness.

 • Stuttering or stammering